sysdiglabs/secure-inline-scan/README.md

     -c          [optional] Remove the image from Sysdig Secure if the scan fails -r <PATH>   [optional] Download scan result pdf in a specified local directory (ex: -r /staging/reports) -v          [optional] Increase verbosity
+    -x          [optional] Silent mode.
+Supress informational output and just end with exit code.
+                Can be used along with '-j /dev/stdout' to get only JSON in standard output.
-    -j          [optional] JSON output.
-Don't output human readable information on screen.
-                Instead, output a valid JSON instead which can be processed in an automated way.
+    -j <PATH>   [optional] JSON output.
+Write a valid JSON which can be processed in an automated way in the specified <PATH>.
+Use /dev/stdout to write it in standard output, which can be used along with -s to suppress other output.

     == IMAGE SOURCE OPTIONS ==